grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ```
 subscription-manager list --available --all | awk '/Red Hat OpenStack Platform/,/^$/'
 ```
+__Note:__ If the above command provides no output, run `subscription-manager list --available --all` first, then try again.
+For some reason Red Hat can be flakey

 <br/>
 In this example the Pool ID: 8a85f99c71eff3f4017219e2ebca5c3b